Last Updated on April 8, 2021 by queenie mak

 Where to stay in Byron Bay

-There are quite a few hostels in the centre of town because Byron Bay is a popular destination for many travellers.
+There are quite a few hostels in the town centre because Byron Bay is a popular destination for many travellers.
 Mid-range accommodations are also in town.
-And there are quite a few Airbnb accommodation options but are scattered in the area.

 - Byron Bay YHA ($) – There is a Youth Hostel Australia (YHA) in almost every major city in Australia.
 The newer hostel (there is another YHA in Byron Bay called Cape Byron YHA) is in a modern building and has an outdoor pool, shared kitchen and spacious public areas.
 There are so many public areas where you can hang out.
 For $27AUD, you can get a basic bunk bed in a dormitory room or pay $88AUD to get a double room with your own bathroom.